 A combination cellphone and handheld computer that created the greatest tech revolution since the Internet.
 The two smartphone platforms are iPhone and Android.
+As of 2024, there are nearly seven billion smartphones in use, and half of U.S. citizens spend around four hours a day using them.
 See

 how to select a mobile device.

-A smartphone does everything a personal computer can do, and because of its mobility, much more.
-Although screen size is a limitation compared to a desktop monitor, the increasingly higher resolutions and pixel density make text very readable and similar to newspaper columns, which have always been narrow.
-Although typing is more cumbersome than a desktop keyboard, voice recognition eliminates much of the tedium.
+A smartphone does everything a personal computer can do, and because of its mobility, a whole lot more.
+Although screen size is a limitation, the increasingly higher resolutions and pixel density make text very readable.
+Although typing is more cumbersome than on a desktop keyboard, voice recognition continues to eliminate much of the tedium.
 See

 phablet.

 A smartphone combines a cellphone with email and Web, music and movie player, camera, camcorder, GPS navigation, alarm clock, flashlight, photo album, address book and more.
-It is also a personal assistant that answers questions (see
+It is also a personal assistant (see

 virtual assistant).
-Because a smartphone is generally within reach 24/7, it is a lot more personal than a personal computer.
+Because a smartphone is generally within reach 24/7, it is a lot more personal than a personal computer, and much more versatile.
+For the first time in history, systems can be designed that allow anyone to control anything worldwide.

 Apps, Apps and More Apps

-Like any computer, what gives life to the hardware is the software, and there are hundreds of thousands of mobile applications, both free and paid (see
+Like every computer, what gives life to the hardware is the software, and there are hundreds of thousands of mobile applications, both free and paid (see

 online app store).
 Most apps are created for both iPhones (iOS) and Androids.
 However, there are far too many in the same category, most of which offer very similar functions.
 For example, in 2020, there were more than 200 voice recorder apps in the iOS and Android app stores.
 See